0xRad1ant/parch_setup/README.md

    The script will guide you through the setup process.
 Follow the on-screen instructions to complete the setup.

 5. **Customize as Needed:**
    You can customize the script by modifying variables or adding/removing tasks according to your specific requirements.
-Open the script in a text editor to make modifications.